Evaluating the Effectiveness of Personalized Medicine with Software: Methods

 \subsection{Conceptual Framework}

-We imagine a set of random variables having a joint probability distribution characterized by a full rank covariance matrix and four moments.
-Neither requirement will likely matter in practice.
-The joint probability distribution can be properly seen as a population from which data could be randomly and independently realized.
+We imagine a set of random variables having a joint probability distribution that can be properly seen as a population from which data could be randomly and independently realized.
 The population can also be imagined as all potential observations that could be realized from the joint probability distribution.
-Either conception is consistent with the material to follow.
+Either conception is consistent with our setup.

-A researcher chooses one of the random variables to be the response $Y \in \reals$ (assumed to be continuous).
-We assume without loss of generality that a larger outcome is better for all individuals.
+A researcher chooses one of the random variables to be the response $Y$ which could be continuous, binary or survival (with a corresponding censoring variable, explained later).
+We assume without loss of generality that a greater-valued outcome is better for all individuals.
 Then, one or more of the other random variables are covariates $\X \in \mathcal{X}$.
-At the moment, we do not distinguish between observed and unobserved covariates.
+At the moment, we do not distinguish between observed and unobserved covariates but we will later.
 There is then a conditional distribution $\cprob{Y}{\X}$ whose conditional expectation $\cexpe{Y}{\X}$ constitutes the overall population response surface.
-No functional forms are imposed and for generality we allow the functional form to be nonlinear with interactions among the covariates.
+No functional forms are imposed and for generality we allow the functional form to be nonlinear with interactions among the covariates which is the case in artificial intelligence procedures (machine learning).

 All potential observations are hypothetical study subjects.
-Each can be exposed to a treatment denoted $A \in \mathcal{A}$.
-In our formulation, we assume one experimental condition $T_1$ and another experimental condition $T_2$ (which may be considered the \qu{control} or \qu{comparison} condition) coded as 0 and 1 respectively.
-Thus, $\mathcal{A} = \braces{0, 1}$.
-Under either condition, there is a putative outcome and values for the covariates for each subject.
-Outcomes under either condition can vary over subjects \citep[Section 2.5.1]{Rosenbaum2002}.
-We make the standard assumption of no interference between study subjects, which means that the outcome for any given subject is unaffected by the interventions to which other subjects are randomly assigned \citep{Cox1958}.
-In short, we have adopted many features of the conventional Neyman-Rubin approach but in contrast, treat all the data as randomly realized \citep{Berk2014}.
+Each can be exposed to a random treatment denoted $A \in \braces{0, 1}$ where zero codes for the first experimental condition also equivalently referred to as $T_1$ (which may be considered the \qu{control} or \qu{comparison} condition) and one codes for another experimental condition equivalently referred to as $T_2$.
+We make the standard assumption of no interference between study subjects, which means that the outcome for any given subject is unaffected by the interventions to which other subjects are randomly assigned \citep{Cox1958} and outcomes under either condition can vary over subjects \citep[Section 2.5.1]{Rosenbaum2002}.
+In short, we employ the conventional Neyman-Rubin approach \citep{Rubin1974} but treat all the data as randomly realized \citep{Berk2013}.